 The honors program application may be completed online by clicking the link below.

-Students must be admitted to the College by the Office of Admissions in order to receive notification of their acceptance into the honors program.
 Students will be notified of their acceptance into the program on a rolling basis.

 Additional information about the honors program can be obtained from: